-- If you don't pay premiums on time, provide data when requested or you fail to comply with any of the Policy Terms and Conditions, we reserve the right to cease the policy and not pay any new claims - We'll cease the policy if your scheme's registration is withdrawn by HMRC - We may cease this policy if we cease to insure the benefits under any other policies that this policy is linked to - Any delay in providing the information we require may result in individuals not being covered or having less than their full cover - If you don't fairly present the risk (i.e. the information we've requested is not provided, is incomplete or is inaccurate) then we have the right to adjust the premiums we charge for the cover and/or the Policy Terms and Conditions or cease the policy - see section 9.4 'What happens if you don't make a fair presentation of the risk' - There are maximum limits for claims arising from a single event or where members travel together on business - see section 6 'What isn't covered'.
+- If you don't pay premiums on time, provide data when requested or you fail to comply with any of the Policy Terms and Conditions we reserve the right to cease the policy and not pay any new claims - We'll cease the policy if it fails to meet the HM Revenue & Customs (HMRC) regulations applicable to an Excepted Group Life Insurance policy - We'll cease the policy if we become aware that there isn't a discretionary trust in place for the purpose of holding the policy and governing the scheme - We may cease this policy if we cease to insure the benefits under any other policies that this policy is linked to - Any delay in providing the information we require may result in individual not being covered or having less than their full cover - If you don't fairly present the risk (i.e. the information we've requested is not provided, is incomplete or is inaccurate) then we have the right to adjust the premiums we charge for the cover and/or the Policy Terms and Conditions or cease the policy see section 9.4 'What happens if you don't make a fair presentation of the risk' - There are maximum limits for claims arising from a single event or where members travel together on business - see section 6 'What isn't covered'.
 If the benefit insured is insufficient to cover the benefit promised on the death of a member, the responsibility for any shortfall lies with you.
 You should take this into account when describing this benefit to members - The premiums may be reviewed and varied, even within a rate guarantee period, in the circumstances described in the next section 'How does the policy work?' - There could be legislative, regulatory or other HMRC changes that could affect this policy